 - Cream Cheese Shrimp Dip

 I believe that cheese balls are more of a “spread” than a “dip” so I am going to give them there own little category here.
-Cheese balls a very traditional Thanksgiving appetizer.
+Cheese balls are at the top of the list of classic Thanksgiving appetizers.
 They are so colorful and festive looking!
 I love all the different flavors and textures of cheese balls.
 They are sweet and savory and go so well with crackers, pita chips, or even vegetables.

 Thanksgiving Appetizers: Finger Foods

-What I love about finger foods is that they can be eaten in just 1 or 2 clean bites.
+What I love about finger foods is that they can be eaten in just one or two clean bites.
 This is perfect for when you have social-style Thanksgiving gatherings.
 You can stand and chat with the other guests without feeling like you are taking gigantic bites of food while still trying to have a conversation.
 Finger foods are also great if there are kids involved.
-Kids love being able to try little portions of each Thanksgiving appetizer and you don’t have to worry about them double-dipping.
+Kids love being able to try little portions of all of the Thanksgiving appetizers and you don’t have to worry about them double-dipping.
 You can just give them a few little things and send them on their merry way.